Oscar-nommed doc: A 13-year-old and her dad demand justice after she is raped

 "I was struck by Kiran's spirit and strength," she says.
 "She refused to back down and allow her parents to drop the case."
 This especially hit home on the day of her testimony.
 "Before then, I was always anxious for her and the trauma that she'd experienced," says Pahuja.

-On the morning that the daughter was due to testify in court, while she was having breakfast, Pahuja says she asked her on camera, while she was having breakfast, how she was feeling — footage that wasn't included in the documentary.
-She replied that she was nervous and scared.
+On the morning that the daughter was due to testify in court, Pahuja says she asked her on camera, while she was having breakfast, how she was feeling — footage that wasn't included in the documentary.
+The daughter replied that she was nervous and scared.
 "However, when she walked into that courtroom, her posture and confidence were striking," says Pahuja.

 Ranjit later told her that there were moments when his daughter cried when she spoke about what happened, but her voice was clear and for the most part, she was very composed.
 "It really amazed me," says Pahuja.
 "She's still a strong-willed tough young woman, very defiant.
 Both her parents had moments where they wondered whether they were doing the right thing but her determination was unwavering.
 I remember wondering, where does that resolve come from, especially in someone that young?"